Authentication

 JSON Web Tokens (JWT)

-JWT is a compact, URL-safe, and self-contained method for securely transmitting information between parties.
-JWTs contain claims, which are statements about an entity, and are signed by the server.
+JWT is a compact, URL-safe, self-contained method for securely transmitting information between parties.
+JWTs contain claims, which are statements about an entity and are signed by the server.
 The client sends the JWT in the Authorization header with each API request, allowing the server to verify the token's authenticity and grant access based on the encoded claims.

 Configurations